 - Constant bad breath

 Bleeding gums and other signs of gingivitis can often be treated effectively by a thorough mouth and gum cleaning.
 During a routine teeth cleaning, the hygienist will remove plaque and build-up from the teeth and gums.
 Additional treatment for gum disease may include antibiotics or scaling and root planing.

 To avoid invasive treatment for gum disease, it is important to visit our dental office in Fox Lake regularly for a tooth cleaning and examination, as well as practice good oral hygiene at home.
 Your routine should include brushing twice a day with fluoride toothpaste and flossing at least once a day.

 Schedule a Consultation

 If you suspect you may be suffering from gingivitis or gum disease, call Infinity Dental for a consultation.
 Ensure that they have training in periodontics, since post-graduate training is required to earn a degree in this field.
 Also, ask your dentist to screen for gum disease during every visit.
 This will help ward off and prevent gum disease from becoming a more difficult problem to control.
-Our team will inspect your teeth and gums and recommend the best form of treatment to address any dental concerns including gum disease.
+Our team will inspect your teeth and gums, and recommend the best form of treatment to address your bleeding gums, gum disease, and advanced periodontal disease.